Contextual Bandits with Stage-wise Constraints: High Probability Constraint Satisfaction

 \subsection{Experiments}

-In this section we compare the performance of LC-LUCB and the Safe-LTS algorithm of~\citet{Moradipari19SL} in two simulation based experiments.
+In this section we compare the performance of LC-LUCB and the Safe-LTS algorithm of~\citet{Moradipari19SL} in two simulation-based experiments.
 In each of these scenarios we show that LC-LUCB performs better than Safe-LTS.
 In all our experiments, we run a regularized least-squares regression by setting $\lambda = 1$.

-In our first experiment, presented in Figure~\ref{fig::figure_linear_constrained_1}, we consider a linear bandit problem in which the safe action equals the zero vector $x_0 = 0$ and the arm sets $\mathcal{A}_t$ are $10$ dimensional star convex sets generated by the $10$ cyclic shifted versions of the vector $v/\| v\|$, where $v = (0, 1, \ldots, 9)$.
-For all $t$, the action set $\mathcal{A}_t$ is the star convex set defined by this set of actions and the lines emanating from the zero vector.
-We let $\theta_* = v/\|v\|$ where $v = (0, 1, \ldots, 9)$ and\footnote{The vector $(9, 8, \ldots, 0)$ is the flipped version of $v$. } $\mu_* = (9, 8, \ldots, 0)/\| v\|$ to be the $\ell_2$ normalized version of $v$ and $(9, \ldots, 0)$.
+In our first experiment, presented in Figure~\ref{fig::figure_linear_constrained_1}, we consider a linear bandit problem in which the safe action is the zero-vector $x_0 = 0$ and the arm sets, $\mathcal{A}_t$, are $10$ dimensional star-convex sets generated by the $10$ cyclic shifted versions of the vector $v/\| v\|$, where $v = (0, 1, \ldots, 9)$.
+For all $t$, the action set $\mathcal{A}_t$ is the star-convex set defined by this set of actions and the lines emanating from the zero vector.
+We set $\theta_* = v/\|v\|$ where $v = (0, 1, \ldots, 9)$ and\footnote{The vector $(9, 8, \ldots, 0)$ is the flipped version of $v$. } $\mu_* = (9, 8, \ldots, 0)/\| v\|$ to be the $\ell_2$ normalized version of $v$ and $(9, \ldots, 0)$.
 In Figure~\ref{fig::figure_linear_constrained_1}, we plot the regret and cost evolution of LC-LUCB for different threshold values $\tau$, and compare them with those for the Safe-LTS algorithm of~\citet{Moradipari19SL}.
 The safe action is the zero vector and each plot is an average over $10$ runs.
 We show that as the threshold $\tau$ is driven to $0$, the problem gets progressively harder.
-The results show that LC-LUCB has a better regret profile than Safe-LTS, while satisfying the constraint, for all threshold values and dimensions.
+The results show that for all threshold values and dimensions, LC-LUCB has a better regret profile than Safe-LTS, while satisfying the constraint.
 We report the results for dimensions $d=3$ and $d=5$ of this problem, and also show the reward evolution (in addition to regret and cost) for LC-LUCB and Safe-LTS in Appendix~\ref{sec:experiments}.

 In our second experiment, presented in Figure~\ref{fig::figure_unit_sphere}, we consider the setting where the action sets $\mathcal{A}_t$ are the unit ball (infinite) and the safe action is the zero vector.
 Our plots compare the regret across time of Safe-LTS and LC-LUCB when averaged across problem instances.
 We generate different problem instances by sampling $\theta_*$ and $\mu_*$ vectors uniformly from the unit sphere and also generate thresholds $\tau$ by sampling uniformly from the interval $[0,1]$.
 Each sample run of this experiment corresponds to a sample problem instance.
 In order to make the optimization problem at each round of LC-LUCB tractable for this infinite size action set, we approximate $\mathcal{A}_t$ by sampling $100$ vectors $\{v_i\}^{1000}_{i=1}$ uniformly from the unit sphere and defining an approximate (still infinite) action set $\tilde{\mathcal{A}}_t$, consisting of the rays from zero to each of the $v_i$.
 Figure~\ref{fig::figure_unit_sphere} compares the regret of LC-LUCB with Safe-LTS for dimensions $d=5$ and $d=10$ of this problem.
 Each plot is averaged over $10$ sample runs and the shaded regions around the curves correspond to $1$ standard deviation.
 Similar to the previous experiment, LC-LUCB shows better performance than Safe-LTS.